'Minibrains' In A Dish Shed A Little Light On Autism And Epilepsy

 Arlotta's team has developed techniques that allow brain cell clusters to continue growing and developing in a dish for many months.
 And what's remarkable, she says, is that over time the clusters automatically begin creating structures and networks like those in a developing brain.

-"Using their own information from their genome, the cells can self-assemble and they can decide to become a variety of different cell types that you normally find," she says.
+"Using their own information from their genome, the cells can self-assemble and they can decide to become a variety of different cell types than you normally find," she says.

 In one experiment, a brain organoid produced nearly all the cell types found in the mature retina, Arlotta says.
 And tests showed that some of these retinal cells even responded to light.